Tsakhur people

+The Tsakhur or Saxur (ЦIахурар, Saxurlar, Цахуры) are a people of northern Azerbaijan and southern Dagestan (Russia).
+They number around 30,000 people.

+Name

-The Tsakhur or Saxur (ЦIахурар, Saxurlar, Цахуры) people are a Lezgin sub-ethnic group of northern Azerbaijan and southern Dagestan (Russia).
-The group numbers around 30,000 people and are called yiqy (pl. yiqby), but are generally known by the name Tsakhur, which derives from the name of a Dagestani village, where they make up the majority.
+They are also called yiqy (pl. yiqby), but are generally known by the name Tsakhur, which derives from the name of a Dagestani village where they are prominent.

 History

 The Tsakhurs are first mentioned in 7th-century Armenian and Georgian sources where they are named Tsakhaik.
-After the conquest of Caucasian Albania by the Arabs, Tsakhurs formed a semi-independent state (later a sultanate) of Tsuketi and southwestern Dagestan.
+After the conquest of Caucasian Albania by the Caliphate, Tsakhurs were governed by a semi-independent state (later a sultanate) of Tsuketi in southwestern Dagestan.
 By the 11th century, Tsakhurs who had mostly been Christian, converted to Islam.
 From the 15th century some began moving south across the mountains to what is now the Zaqatala District of Azerbaijan.
 In the 18th century the capital of the state moved south from Tsakhur in Dagestan to İlisu and came to be called the Elisu Sultanate.
 West of the Sultanate Tsakhurs formed the Djaro-Belokani free communities.
 The sultanate was in the sphere of influence of the Shaki Khanate.
-It became part of the Russian Empire by the beginning of the 19th century.
+They were conquered by the Russian Empire by the beginning of the 19th century.